Understanding the Different Sales Velocities

 Let's say you're launching a new product that has no sales history on Amazon.
 You can use a manual velocity.
 Of course, these are all baseline velocities that you can add few features on top of it.

-The third methodology is Last Year Sales.
-This one will actually take 365 days of sales and, basically, mirror them.
+- The third methodology is Last Year's Sales.
+This one will actually take 365 days of sales and basically mirror them.

 So, in other words, you're looking at the last 365 days of your sales for your product on Amazon, based on your Seller Central information.
 And SoStocked will predict that you will make those same sales again on the same day this year.